Smart Toys for Every Age

 Pretend play becomes more elaborate.
-Girls might imagine being princesses; boys might orchestrate crashes on their toy train tracks.
-And their knowledge of the world is more advanced, so don't be surprised if your preschooler knows exactly how to work the DVD player or make electrical toys (like a radio-controlled car or a video game) work.
+Kids' knowledge of the world is more advanced, so don't be surprised if your preschooler knows exactly how to work electronic gadgets or make electrical toys (like a radio-controlled car or a video game) work.

 Play itself becomes more physical.
 Why just walk when you can hop, jump, or skip?

 - Arts and crafts.
 As fine motor skills improve, activities like holding a crayon, drawing pictures of family members, and using a pair of safety scissors to cut and paste strengthen coordination, encourage creativity, and foster self-esteem.